corinthia/corinthia-docformats/README.md

 inverse of this, as well as work with other formats like ODF, RTF, and Markdown.

-DocFormats start out as part of [UX Write](http://www.uxproductivity.com), a word processor for the iPad that uses HTML as it's native file format, and uses the library to support editing of Microsoft Word documents.
+DocFormats start out as part of [UX Write](http://www.uxproductivity.com), a word processor for the iPad that uses HTML as its native file format, and uses the library to support editing of Microsoft Word documents.
 However, the library has many use cases outside of word processing, and we hope to expand it to support other related classes of file formats such as spreadsheets,